 Composite Video is an analog video and will result in a perfectly acceptable, but less than optimal result from your projector, being the least video quality of the available methods described here.

-See "Connecting a composite Video source device" on page 25 for how to connect the projector to a composite Video device.
+See "Connecting an S-Video or a composite Video source device" on page 21 for how to connect the projector to an S-Video or Video device.

 Connecting Audio